berndblasius/bracket/README.md

   `<f 4 def f' \[x] [+ x 1]|`  evaluates to `|5>`
   - lambdas can take multiple arguments
    `<f 4 3 def f' \[x y] [- x y]|`  evaluates to `|1>`

+ - Closure of internal variables
+ If a function returns a closure, also the closure's environment is returned and outlives the evaluation of the function.
+In this way the closure can store variable bindings
+   - `def add1' eval \[x] [\[][+ x]] 1`
+   creates a closure that internally stores the vlaue of x; applying add1 to a number adds 1 to it

+  - Lambda acting on an existing closure
+  Usually the second argument of lambda is a quotation.
+If instead the second argument is already a closure, lambda operates a bit differently.
+Then, a new closure is generated as a pair, combining the the first argument of lambda and the environment of the closure.
+  This allows to pass around the environment of a closure and thus, makes it possible to emulate 'poor man' object orientation and name-spaces.

+    - `\[+ x] clos` where clos is a closure, generates a new closure in which [+ x] is the quotation and the environment is the environment of `clos.` In this sense, the closure can be regarded as a name-space and any quotation can be evaluated in the environment of the closure.
+    - ``eval \ [def x` 3] clos``
+    Here, the lambda defines a setter function for the local variable `x` in the environment of `clos`.
+By using `eval` the variable `x` is redefined to 3.
+In this sense, the closure can be regarded as a class, in which `x` is an object, and in which getter and setter functions can be defined with the lambda.